CodeAndCake/AppsFromScratch/sessions/02/README.md

 However, this is not a scalable solution.
 What if your **data grows bigger** than the average browser memory?
 What if you want more people to access that data at **the same time**?
 What if your app needs to store **confidential information**?
 What if your app needs to do heavy **data crunching** and you can't rely on the average browser power?

-For all those reasons, having a database is a solution.
+For all those reasons, using a database is part of the solution.

 #### Firebase

-We're going to use a cloud-based real-time database called [Firebase](https://www.firebase.com).
+We're going to use a cloud-based real-time database service called [Firebase](https://www.firebase.com).
 There are several other solutions, including building your own database, however we chose Firebase because of its performance, features and good documentation.

 Many companies use Firebase to rapidly prototype app ideas, without investing time and money on database infrastructure and software.